stonepros/stone/doc/rados/operations/bluestore-migration.rst

 Caveats:

-* This strategy requires that a blank BlueStore OSD be prepared without allocating a new OSD ID, something that the ``ceph-volume`` tool doesn't support.
+* This strategy requires that a blank BlueStore OSD be prepared without allocating a new OSD ID, something that the ``stone-volume`` tool doesn't support.
 More importantly, the setup of *dmcrypt* is closely tied to the OSD identity, which means that this approach does not work with encrypted OSDs.